roots/docs/trellis/ssl.md

 [Let's Encrypt](https://letsencrypt.org/) (LE) is a new Certificate Authority that is free, automated, and open.

 Unless you already have an SSL certificate purchased, Let's Encrypt should be your provider choice.
+Let's Encrypt is appropriate for your production and staging environments, but not for development (see [DNS records](#dns-records)).

 Trellis has complete automated integration.
 The only required setting is the `provider` itself: